brsr/antitile/docs/conway.rst

 or one for the left half and one for the right.
 Like Conway operators, the chamber structure of `xd` is that of `x` rotated a quarter turn; but now, the direction of rotation matters, and depends on how the alternating vertices (or faces) of the underlying polyhedron are specified.
+For the sake of simplicity, we'll only look at alternating operators on even-sided faces ( vertex-alternating operators) instead of alternating operators on even-degree vertices (face-alternating operators).

 These operators depend on the ability to partition vertices into two disjoint sets, none of which are adjacent to a vertex in the same set; i.e. it applies